Quebec: Research

+The province is one of the world leaders in the field of space science and contributed to important discoveries in this field.
+The Canadian Space Agency was established in Quebec due to its major role in this research field.
+A total of four Quebecers have been in space since the creation of the CSA: Marc Garneau, Julie Payette, and David Saint-Jacques as CSA astronauts, plus Guy Laliberté as a private citizen who paid for his trip.
+Quebec has also contributed to the creation of some Canadian artificial satellites including SCISAT-1, ISIS, Radarsat-1 and Radarsat-2.

+Quebec ranks among the world leaders in the field of life science.
+Quebec has more than 450 biotechnology and pharmaceutical companies which together employ more than 25,000 people and 10,000 highly qualified researchers.

 Infrastructure

 Transportation

 Development and security of land transportation in Canada are provided by Transports Québec.
 Other organizations, such as the Canadian Coast Guard and Nav Canada, provide the same service for the sea and air transportation.
 The Commission des transports du Québec works with the freight carriers and the public transport.

 The réseau routier québécois (Quebec road network) is managed by the Société de l'assurance automobile du Québec (SAAQ; Quebec Automobile Insurance Corporation) and consists of about 185000 km of highways and national, regional, local, collector and forest roads.
 In addition, Quebec has almost 12,000 bridges, tunnels, retaining walls, culverts and other structures such as the Quebec Bridge, the Laviolette Bridge and the Louis-Hippolyte Lafontaine Bridge–Tunnel.

 In the waters of the Saint Lawrence there are eight deep-water ports for the transhipment of goods.
 In 2003, 3886 cargo and 9.7 million tonnes of goods transited the Quebec portion of the Saint Lawrence Seaway.

 Concerning rail transport, Quebec has 6678 km of railways integrated in the large North American network.
 Although primarily intended for the transport of goods through companies such as the Canadian National (CN) and the Canadian Pacific (CP), the Quebec railway network is also used by inter-city passengers via Via Rail Canada and Amtrak.
 In April 2012, plans were unveiled for the construction of an 800 km railway running north from Sept-Îles, to support mining and other resource extraction in the Labrador Trough.

 Quebec's air network includes 43 airports that offer scheduled services on a daily basis.
 In addition, the Government of Quebec owns airports and heliports to increase the accessibility of local services to communities in the Basse-Côte-Nord and northern regions.

 Various other transport networks crisscross the province of Quebec, including hiking trails, snowmobile trails and bike paths.
 The Green Road is the largest at nearly 4000 km in length.